 If you are not vegetarian, your life may be more difficult.
-I have rarely seen "organic" meat or fish, although recently I saw pork labeled "eco-pork" from China.
-There is no way to know what this label means.
+It's difficult to find "organic" meat or fish, although you may see labels like "eco-pork."
+There is no way to know what, if anything, this type of marketing actually means.

 Locally grown "organic" vegetables are available in upscale supermarkets; while organic fruits are harder to come by.
 These vegetables, while claiming to be organic, are often grown in soils that do not meet international standards for organic produce.
 So while they may truly not have pesticides or herbicides used during growth, they are likely grown in soil that isn't very clean and being watered with water that is also highly polluted.